 UK airports warn 20,000 jobs at risk as travel slump continues

+The Airport Operators Association (AOA), which represents more than 50 airports, said future passenger numbers at UK airports were expected to be significantly lower, and analysis of its members suggested up to 20,000 jobs were at risk.
+Up to 110,000 jobs could be lost in industries supported by airports, AOA warned.
+Later on Wednesday, airport ground services and cargo handling company Swissport said it could cut up to 4,556 jobs in the UK and Ireland.

-The government should scrap its quarantine regime, provide relief from business rates, extend a job retention scheme, directly fund the sector regulator and suspend air passenger taxes to help save jobs, the AOA said.
-"These jobs figures clearly show that a key component of the UK’s infrastructure is on its knees, with no relief to the current crisis expected," said AOA chief executive Karen Dee.
+AOA called on the government to scrap its quarantine regime, provide relief from business rates, extend a job retention scheme, directly fund the sector regulator and suspend air passenger taxes to help save jobs in the industry.
+"These jobs figures clearly show that a key component of the UK's infrastructure is on its knees, with no relief to the current crisis expected," said AOA chief executive Karen Dee.

 "Government needs to recognise the immense crisis facing the country's airport communities and take action to support UK aviation and protect livelihoods."
 UK-based airlines British Airways, Virgin Atlantic and easyJet have already announced close to 20,000 job losses between them.
 The country's biggest airport Heathrow has also started a voluntary redundancy scheme.